James-HoneyBadger/Time_Warp_Classic/docs/DIRECTORY_STRUCTURE.md

 - **Documentation** - Uppercase for main docs, lowercase for specific guides
 - **Examples** - Language-specific directories with descriptive filenames

-This clean, professional structure makes Time_Warp IDE maintainable, contributor-friendly, and ready for serious educational use and distribution.
+This clean, professional structure makes Time_Warp maintainable, contributor-friendly, and ready for serious educational use and distribution.